linux-msm/qbootctl/README.md

     -s SLOT          set to active slot to SLOT
-    -m [SLOT]        mark a boot as successful (default: current) -u [SLOT]        mark SLOT as unbootable (default: current)
+    -m [SLOT]        mark a boot as successful (default: current) -u [SLOT]        mark SLOT as unbootable (default: current) -i               still write the GPT headers even if the UFS bLun can't be changed (default: false)
 ```

 ## Debugging